exeluter/bnspatch/README.md

 #### Q: Isn't this unsafe compared to BnS Buddy?
 TL;DR: No.

-Long version: For some reason, BnS Buddy's developer gets insecure when alternatives to his program show up and [really][12] [likes to][13] spread FUD around to discourage people from using them, using spooky terms like "injection".
+Long version: BnS Buddy's developer, instead of using his influence to foster a healthy development community for Blade & Soul, has negative knee-jerk reactions to any alternative to his program and really likes to spread FUD around to discourage people from using them, using spooky terms like "injection" [[link][12], [link][13]].

 While bnspatch does make use of a DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as